 Step3.
-Subtract the 26 period moving average from the 12 period moving average.
+Subtract the 26-period moving average from the 12 periods moving average.
 This is the fast MACD line.

 As shown on the following chart, when the MACD falls below the signal line, it is a bearish signal line and when the MACD rises above the signal line then the indicator gives a bullish signal.

-Crossovers are more reliable when they confirm to current trend.
-If the MACD crosses above its signal line after a brief correction then it qualifies a bullish confirmation.
+Crossovers are more reliable when they conform to the current trend.
+If the MACD crosses above its signal line after a brief correction then it qualifies as bullish confirmation.

 6. The Relative Strength Index (RSI)

-It is a momentum indicator which measures the magnitude of current price changes to determine whether the stock is overvalued or undervalued.
+It is a momentum indicator that measures the magnitude of current price changes to determine whether the stock is overvalued or undervalued.
 This indicator was originally developed by J. Welles Wilder.